sjw007s/Deep-Learning-with-Zero-Initialization-Revisiting-Symmetry-Breaking-and-Gradient-Flow/README.md

 Contact: sjw007s@korea.ac.kr

 📢📢📢
-A. Seeking PhD positions and industry opportunities — email me.
+1. Seeking PhD positions and industry opportunities — email me.
+---
-B. Understanding the information flow between operations during forward and backward propagation is not exclusive knowledge—it’s something anyone can learn.
-However, some researchers may be unfamiliar with it.
-I’m open to helping others when possible and would gladly consider any opportunities.
-Feel free to reach out.
+3. Understanding the information flow between operations during forward and backward propagation is not exclusive knowledge—it’s something anyone can learn.
+Still, some researchers may not be familiar with it.
+I'm open to contributing—whether it’s support, collaboration, or consulting—especially when proper credit is given (e.g., co-authorship, employment opportunity, or other fair recognition).
+If you're interested, feel free to reach out.
 📢📢📢

 ---